 Pulling a frosted lipstick from your backpack purse and swiping it on was a ‘90s rite of passage for many, so it’s fair if you feel a tad nostalgic when you pick up a frosted lip color again.
 What you shouldn’t do is let that nostalgia inspire you to apply your lipstick exactly as you used to.
 The “new” way to apply frosted lipstick is to apply the color to the center of your lips.
-Not only will this stop your pout from looked outdated, but it can also make your lips look bigger!
+Not only will this stop your pout from looking outdated, but it can also make your lips look bigger.

 Now that you’re armed with our best tips for rocking frosted makeup, all that’s left to learn are which products are perfect for achieving a frosted look that feels “of the moment.”

-L’Oréal Paris Infallible True Match™ Lumi Shimmerista Highlighting Powder in Moonlight: A frosty, blue-ish highlighter may seem scary, but it’s unbelievably trendy.
+L’Oréal Paris Infallible True Match Lumi Shimmerista Highlighting Powder in Moonlight: A frosty, blue-ish highlighter may seem scary, but it’s unbelievably trendy.

-L’Oréal Paris Infallible True Match™ Lumi Glow Amour Glow Boosting Drops in Daybreak: Looking to tone down just how frosty your highlighter is?
-Try mixing a few of these frosty drops with your foundation.
+L’Oréal Paris Infallible True Match Lumi Glow Amour Glow Boosting Drops in Daybreak: If you’re looking to tone down just how frosty your highlighter is, try mixing a few of these frosty drops with your foundation.

-L’Oréal Paris Infallible True Match™ Lumi Glotion Natural Glow Enhancer: The same frosty shade won’t work for every skin tone.
-Pick one that isn’t too light or too dark for your skin to avoid creating an overly severe sheen.
+L’Oréal Paris Infallible True Match Lumi Glotion Natural Glow Enhancer: The same frosty shade won’t work for every skin tone.
+Pick one that isn’t too light or dark for your skin to avoid creating an overly severe sheen.
 To make things easy, this highlighting lotion comes in four shades based on skin tone.